gamiphy/android-sdk/README.md

         android:layout_height="70dp" />
 ```

-- If you are interested on having your own widget/button that will be repsonsible to open the bot, or you want to open the bot after a certin action. you can do so by calling the following method:
+- If you are interested in having your own widget/button that will be repsonsible to open the system, or you want to open the widget after a certin action. you can do so by calling the following method:

 ```Kotlin
     GamiphySDK.getInstance().open(context,user,language)
 ```
 note: user and language are optional parameters in case we passed them in login

-## Bot visitor flow
+## Widget visitor flow

-Gamibot support the ability for the end users to navigate the different features available, without even being logged in. but whenever
+Gamiphy Loyalty & Rewards support the ability for the end users to navigate the different features available, without even being logged in.
+But whenever
-the users trying to perform the tasks / actions so they can get the points, Gamibot will encourage them to either login or signup to the application.
+the users trying to perform actions they will be redirected to either login or signup to the application.

-You need to specify the Activity where the users can login / register in your application. you should implement OnAuthTrigger by doing as the following:
+You need to specify the Activity where the users can login / register in your application.
+You should implement OnAuthTrigger by doing as the following:

 ```Kotlin
 GamiphySDK.getInstance().registerGamiphyOnAuthTrigger(object : OnAuthTrigger {